-Deliver the form to either the Weinberg Undergraduate Office (1922 Sheridan Rd) or to Princess Parker in Tech A139 for re-routing.
+Deliver the form to either the Weinberg Undergraduate Office (1922 Sheridan Rd).

 You should prepare a 4-year course plan showing the courses you’ve taken and those you plan to take.
 Pay attention to the quarters the courses will be offered and their prerequisites.
 This plan is required before Prof. Jacobson signs your form.
 Check CAESAR for course prerequisites and timings.
 Feel free to e-mail Princess Parker, the Program Assistant, anytime at email@example.com.